gwholland3/BabelNet-Codenames-AI/README.md

 ## Setup

-Follow these instructions to set up and run the codebase locally.
+Follow these instructions to set up the codebase locally.

 ### 1. Clone the Repo
 Run your favorite version of the git clone command on this repo.
 I prefer: